the-suri-project/suri-docs-old/docs/domains/formats.md

 ## Tagged format

 Finally, a specific set of Suris can be expressed in the tagged format.
-This format consist in reversing the Suri, remove the initial 2 levels and add a symbol as prefix.
-There rules can only be applied to:
+Tagged suris are built by reversing the Suri's canonical format, removing the initial 2 levels and adding a symbol as prefix.
+There rules can only be applied to certain symbols as tags:

 | Name           | Symbol | Tagged Form        | Canonical Form        |
 |----------------|:------:|--------------------|-----------------------|